ocapn/ocapn/draft-specifications/Model.md

 A target might be sent from a local peer to a remote peer, then the remote peer may send that target back to the local peer.
 The sent target will be equal to the received target and no other value.

+The CBOR representation of an OCapN Target is a CBOR Simple Value tentatively 32
+(TODO IANA reservation at https://www.iana.org/assignments/cbor-simple-values/cbor-simple-values.xhtml which is a place holder for the target referenced in the slots array at the end of an op:deliver message.

 ## Promise